 Modern Slavery Statement

-The Endress+Hauser Group Endress+Hauser is a UK-based sales centre that is part of a global process automation and engineering group.
+The Endress+Hauser Group Endress+Hauser a UK based Sales Centre that is part of a global process automation and engineering group.
 The Endress+Hauser Group is headquartered in Switzerland and remains privately owned by the Endress family.
-This means we have a unique culture that is referred to in detail below.
+This means we have a unique culture which is referred to in detail below.

-The Group specialises in the design, manufacture, supply, installation and servicing of process control systems and instrumentation to a range of sectors including oil & gas, technology, energy, food & beverages and life sciences.
-It consists of a network of 100 companies in 44 countries around the world generating net sales of over €2 billion globally and £40 million in the UK.
+The Group specialises in the design, manufacture, supply, installation and servicing of process control systems and instrumentation to a range of sectors including oil and gas, technology, energy, food and beverages and life sciences.
+It consists of a network of 100 companies in 44 countries around the world generating net sales of over €2 billion globally and £40 million in the UK..

 Our values and culture We believe that family-owned businesses are different.
 We rely on robust values and follow clear principles.
 This attitude has grown into a unique corporate culture.
 That culture has a clear focus on behaving ethically and responsibly.
 Our values are set out clearly on our website and can be found here: Our corporate culture